DIY gallbladder flushes, like an olive oil cleanse, are popular. But, do they really work, and do they pose any health risks? Read on to find out.

 - Eat more fiber, fruits, and vegetables

-- Maintain your weight within your BMI range
+- Maintain your weight within a healthy BMI range